morfeojs/morfeo/README.md

 ## Motivations

-When your application start to grow, maintain UI consistency it's not easy.
+When your application starts to grow, maintain UI consistency it's not easy.
 Even in popular applications we often face **wrong typographies**, different **color pallettes** used across different pages or inconsistent **spacings** in each component.

 These problems are even more frequent in large applications where different teams works on different features (maybe with different technologies and frameworks).